gchudnov/swearwolf/shapes/LABEL.md

 |test data       |
 ```

-If the text is longer than the width, it will be truncated.
+If the text is longer than the provided width, it will be truncated.

 ```scala
 val label = Label(Size(16, 2), "this is a very long text that doesn't fit in the provided area entirely", AlignStyle.Left)